 If you're planning a trip abroad, you should get in touch with a health professional at least 8 weeks before you travel.
 Some travel vaccinations require more than one injection.
 The earlier you can speak to someone about your travel plans the better.

-Step 1: Pop in to your local branch of Whitworth
+Step 1: Pop in to your local Whitworth Pharmacy

 We’ll ask you questions about;

 Where you’re visiting and how long you’ll be staying

 What kinds of activities you’ll be taking part in